Government hopes to have new planning authority overseeing projects by 2020

 The authority would focus on building on land, which "may have difficult, poor quality, ageing or at-capacity infrastructure, making it difficult to develop", the LGNZ said.

-State housing landlord Housing NZ, its subsidiary the Hobsonville Land Company, and the KiwiBuild Unit working on building 100,000 new houses for first-homebuyers will now operate under the oversight of the UDA.
+State housing landlord Housing NZ, its subsidiary the Hobsonville Land Company, and the KiwiBuild Unit working on building 100,000 new houses for first-homebuyers will now brought together under the oversight of the UDA.

+Glenn Barclay, from the Government workers union, the Public Service Association, cautiously welcomed the new authority.

+"As more details of the transition and the legislation that will empower the new entity of HUDA emerge, we will be carefully monitoring the impact on our members in what is being positioned as a 'growth phase'," he said.

 Twyford said the UDA would still consult with local government, iwi and the private sector on projects.